Ritam0/India-Aura/README.md

 * In this website we can plan our dream tour in all over the India.
 * In the blog section we can cheak different blogs and read the blo about the place which we want.
 * Here day by day all tour plans are added and we can cheak the details.
-* We can choose places accourding to the
+* We can choose places accourding to the plans.

 ## 🚀Setup instructions